Will Louisville cover the spread vs. Texas? Betting Trends, Record ATS

 - Last year, the Cardinals scored just 3.9 fewer points per game (63.9) than the Longhorns allowed (67.8).

-- When Louisville totaled more than 67.8 points last season, it went 7-1 against the spread and 3-6 overall.
+- When Louisville put up more than 67.8 points last season, it went 7-1 against the spread and 3-6 overall.

 Bet on this or any college basketball matchup at BetMGM